 GitHub: https://github.com/nataliecursio/XVI_A3.git

-As a group, we have used a variety of tools in order to complete the tasks required.
+As a group, we have used a variety of tools in-order-to complete the tasks required.
 We have collaborated daily via Discord chat and caught up frequently via Discord voice chat.
 In doing so, this has enabled the team to continue engaging throughout the course of the assignments but also keep on track with full transparency of progress.

 We continued to use Google Sheets to keep track of tasks and who they are assigned to, expected completion date and actual completion date.
 We continued to use GitHub and commit our work to the repository using Microsoft Word.
 A couple of the members of the team used GitBash to push to the repository.